 A title tag should be 50-70 characters and include 1-2 keywords.
 It’s highly unlikely you will rank for a keyword if it’s left out of a title tag.

-Many businesses also include their business name in the title tag for brand exposure, like Amazon does in this example:
+Many businesses also include their business name in the title tag for brand exposure.

 A meta description is an HTML element that summarizes a page’s contents in a snippet.